Seeing as you’re my diary, and no-one else will read you, I want to tell you a secret.

 I had helped my brother plan his own suicide.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Liv_a_LittleWrite a Review